 For AI and Illustrator EPS files, a high-resolution file is always placed on the InDesign page to ensure vectors and clipping paths are used.
 By default, any other file format linked in InDesign will be a low-res JPEG version of the file.
 If a high-res version of another file format should always be used, site admins can contact the Central Support team to set that up.

 You can load more than one asset into the Place cursor in InDesign.
 Drag assets from search results into an InDesign page, then shift the focus in InDesign.
 Use the left and right arrow keys to cycle through the loaded assets to find the one to place in InDesign or click ESC to remove an asset from the Place cursor.

 The Links menu, accessed from Window > Links, allows you to work with either high- or low-res versions of images.
 Click and hold ALT (on Windows) or OPTION (on Macs), then click the Layered icon for one of the linked assets and that will change the resolution of all linked assets.

 InDesign recognizes when assets have been updated in the Collective.
 You'll be prompted with modified links in the Links menu when assets are updated.

 A broken chain link icon displays for assets that have been deleted from the Collective when you open the InDesign page.

-Find more information about packaging InDesign files and creating previews for those files in the "How do I manage InDesign files?" article.
+Find more information about packaging InDesign files and creating previews for those files in this article.